karmab/kcli/doc/index.rst

 ----

-you can also use a fake provider to get a feel of how kcli works (or to generate the scripts for a platform yet not supported like openstack or ovirt)
+you can also use a fake provider to get a feel of how kcli works (or to generate the scripts for a platform yet not supported like Openstack)

 ::